About Architecture: Design + Build

 Reimagining the space around you, and actually creating something that shifts the way people interact in that space is an incredibly powerful process for anyone, and especially for young people who are often not given that opportunity or trusted with that responsibility.
 Consequently, the shape of our city often lacks the perspective of its newest generation.
-Our Architecture + Public Art program empowers this next generation to act as leaders in shaping the built environment around them.
+Our Architecture: Design + Build program empowers this next generation to act as leaders in shaping the built environment around them.

 Our program uses industry-standard software and cutting edge tools such as our own 3D printer and laser cutter, in addition to hand-built modeling and architectural drawing.